Questions and Answers on Darwinian Reincarnation

 Are they real?

-Of course, they are real the same sense that dreams are real.
-I think what you need to ask is whether or not the experiences during an OBE corresponds to anything outside our perception.
-Are they just hallucinations?
+real.
+I think what you need to ask is whether or not the experiences during an OBE corresponds to anything outside

 There isn't much evidence that can tell us anything about this, but what there is points to OBE's having some kind of reality.
 There's been a couple of cases where people had OBE's, were resuscitated, and something they saw during their OBE, but could not have known about in any other way, turned out to be real.
 In one case, it was a tennis shoe on the roof of the hospital.
 The patient, a woman in intensive care who had a heart attack, could not have gotten up to the roof.